bvbohnen/X4_Customizer/Documentation.md

       - Bool, print the path of the outputs on succesful writes.

+  * Write_Modified_Binaries

+    Write out any modified binaries.
+These are placed in the main x4 folder, not in an extension.

   * Write_To_Extension

     Write all currently modified game files to the extension folder.
 Existing files at the location written on a prior call will be cleared out.
 Content.xml will have dependencies added for files modified from existing extensions.